🖱️ Elevate your workflow and game with precision, speed, and style — don’t get left behind!

-The Keychron M6 Silent Wireless Gaming Mouse combines cutting-edge PixArt 3395 optical sensor technology with ultra-low latency 1000Hz polling and versatile tri-mode connectivity (Bluetooth 5.3, 2.4GHz wireless, and wired).
-Its lightweight 86g ergonomic design and fully programmable buttons via Keychron Engine software make it a top-tier choice for professionals and gamers seeking precision, comfort, and seamless multi-device control.
+The Keychron M6 Silent Wireless Gaming Mouse combines a lightweight 86g ergonomic design with a high-performance PixArt 3395 optical sensor supporting up to 26,000 DPI and 1000Hz polling rate.
+It offers versatile connectivity via Bluetooth 5.3, 2.4GHz wireless, or wired USB, compatible with Windows, Mac, and Linux.
+Featuring an infinite metal scroll wheel and over ten programmable buttons through intuitive Keychron Engine software, it’s engineered for professionals and gamers seeking precision, comfort, and customizable control.

 | ASIN | B0FP2D8DW6 |